xoh/node-red-contrib-reboot-persistent-fsm/README.md

-# node-red-contrib-persistent-fsm
+# node-red-contrib-reboot-persistent-fsm

 A Node-Red node that wraps around the [Javascript State Machine](https://www.npmjs.com/package/javascript-state-machine) to implement a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) for Node-Red.

-Combination of [DeanCording](https://github.com/DeanCording/node-red-contrib-state-machine)'s and [lutzer](https://github.com/lutzer/node-red-contrib-finite-statemachine)'s similar libraries with the following notable changes:
+An extension of [hufftheweevil](https://github.com/hufftheweevil/node-red-contrib-persistent-fsm/)'s persistent FSM, which is a non-reboot persistent combination of [DeanCording](https://github.com/DeanCording/node-red-contrib-state-machine)'s and [lutzer](https://github.com/lutzer/node-red-contrib-finite-statemachine)'s similar libraries with the following notable change:

+- Allows picking a custom variable to persist the FSM state with support of [Node-RED contexts](https://nodered.org/docs/user-guide/context) enabling reboot persistence

+As this is a simple fork of [hufftheweevil](https://github.com/hufftheweevil/node-red-contrib-persistent-fsm/)'s persistent FSM, the following features were introduced by them:

 - State can optionally persist during re-deployment of nodes.
 - Deprecated Node-RED events have been replaced.
 - Invalid transition error includes details of request.
 - Excellent input UI from [DeanCording](https://github.com/DeanCording) combined with simple graphical rendering from [lutzer](https://github.com/lutzer).
 Best of both worlds.

-**Note:** If you want to use this library instead of [node-red-contrib-state-machine](https://flows.nodered.org/node/node-red-contrib-state-machine), simply remove that node from your palette, then install this one.
-All node configuration should be saved.

 ### Usage